DIMO-Network/DIP/draft proposals for community review/dimo-nodes-and-token-upgrades.md

 ### Using DCX for vehicle data access fees

-Once an app developer has a license and a user grants them onchain permission to access their vehicle data, they simply ping the node network and pay the required amount of DCX to access the data they need.
+Once an app developer has a license and a user grants them onchain permission to access their vehicle, they simply use the DIMO SDK to ping the connection node network and pay the required amount of DCX to access the data they need.
 The payment gives the app the ability to pull data via API a set number of times per vehicle per data category for one month.&#x20;
 <br></br>
 <p align=center><img src="../.gitbook/assets/image (19).png" width=900 alt=""></p>
 <br></br>
 Additional data types may be added in the future (e.g., video).
 The price to connect to one car per month is shown below.
-While apps may only work for certain regions, vehicle types, and users, they may not block access to users based on the node operator they’ve chosen.
+While apps may only work for certain regions, vehicle types, and users, they may not block access to users based on the connection node they’ve chosen.

-Payments are partially refunded if the node operator fails to maintain the 97% uptime, in direct proportion to the amount of downtime (e.g., 20% downtime means 20% is refunded).
+Payments are partially refunded if the connection node operator fails to maintain the 97% uptime, in direct proportion to the amount of downtime (e.g., 20% downtime means 20% is refunded).
 See [Penalties](dimo-nodes-and-token-upgrades.md#penalties) for more.&#x20;

 ### Using DCX for flat protocol fees